zautumnz/luvi/src/help.md

 usage:

-  luvi -h                        # this help luvi -v                        # luvi version luvi -c /path/to/config.json   # use non-default config file luvi -n                        # ignore `.luvi.json` in cwd luvi foo bar                   # start luvi servers `foo` & `bar` luvi -r /path/to/www/root      # root dir to serve luvi -p 1337                   # port to listen on for requests
+  luvi                           # launch default server luvi foo bar                   # start luvi servers `foo` & `bar` luvi -p 1337                   # port to listen on for requests luvi -r /path/to/www/root      # root dir to serve luvi -c /path/to/config.json   # use non-default config file luvi -n                        # ignore `.luvi.json` in cwd luvi -v                        # luvi version luvi -h                        # this help

 see the readme for config options and api usage